dkirkby/E4S/projects/Chatter.md

 msg = 'Hello, world!'

 while True:
-    # Uncomment the first line in the untethered M4 or the second in the M4 connected via usb.
+    # Uncomment the first line in the untethered Pico or the second in the Pico connected via USB.
     send_text(get_text().upper())
     #print('>>', msg); send_text(msg); print('<<', get_text()); time.sleep(0.5)
 ```
-Note that we can no longer refer to one M4 as the transmitter and the other as the receiver, but they still play different roles with this main loop: what do you predict will happen when this main loop is running in both M4s?
+Note that we can no longer refer to one Pico as the transmitter and the other as the receiver, but they still play different roles with this main loop: what do you predict will happen when this main loop is running in both Picos?

 In addition to updating the main loop, you will need to add another 1K resistor and two jumper wires
 to establish the second communications channel in the opposite direction.
 A good choice of jumper wire colors can make it easier to visually check your circuit.

 Bidirectional communication is also known as [duplex](https://en.wikipedia.org/wiki/Duplex_(telecommunications)), which comes in two flavors: **full-duplex**, where communication is possible simultaneously in both directions, or **half-duplex**, where both sides must take turns.
 Explain why our implementation is half-duplex and how it could be easily upgraded to full-duplex.

-The untethered M4 now waits for a message, processes it, then returns the result.
+The untethered Pico now waits for a message, processes it, then returns the result.
 In this example, the processing is simply to [convert to upper case](https://docs.python.org/3/library/stdtypes.html#str.upper), leading to this repeated output in the Mu editor serial window:
 ```
 >> Hello, world!
 << HELLO, WORLD!
 ```
-Although we have two M4s talking to each other, the untethered M4 could instead forward its processed message to a third M4.
+Although we have two Picos talking to each other, the untethered Pico could instead forward its processed message to a third Pico.
 You could then use this "pass-through" architecture to implement hardware compression or encryption.